Madihaj14/JavaPreparation/README.md

 ## 📚 Contents

-The repository is divided into multiple folders, each targeting a specific area of Java and DSA:
+The repository is divided into multiple parts, each targeting a specific area of Java and DSA:

 ### ✅ Core Java
 - Basics of Java